 Careers talks at school, set up jointly with the Parent Council, are an opportunity for young people in all years at the academy to find out more about different career paths.
 The talks last about 40 minutes and take place at lunchtimes.
 They are designed to be relaxed and informal, with plenty of opportunity to ask questions.
 Lunch can be brought to the talk!
 Pupils who are interested in a particular talk should sign up at reception by a deadline that is advertised for the individual talk.

-Careers talks in place so far for this term are:
+Careers talks in place for the 2018 spring term are:

 The careers talk initiative has been running since November 2015.
 The school and the Parent Council would like to say a very big thank you to the following people who have come into the academy to speak about their study & career paths: